What is refeeding syndrome?

 Depending on someone’s risk of refeeding syndrome, the safest place for them may be in hospital, where their medical team can monitor their levels of specific nutrients in their blood and watch out for signs of refeeding syndrome.
 If the person’s GP feels their refeeding syndrome risk can be managed in the community, their GP will need to monitor them closely.

 If you’re at risk of refeeding syndrome, taking a multivitamin and supplementing with thiamine every day from when you start refeeding will help to manage your risk.
 Some people will also need to supplement with phosphate, which will need to be prescribed by a GP.
+If you have concerns about possible interactions with any of your medications or other supplements, please discuss this with your pharmacist.

-Adolescents (16 years and above) and adults
+Adults and adolescents (16 years and above)

-• Phosphate Phebra: 500mg twice a day (if indicated)
+• Phosphate Phebra: 500 mg twice a day (if indicated)

 • Children’s multivitamin: 1 tablet/gummy per day eg. Blackmores Superkids Multi Chewables

-• Phosphate Phebra: 500mg twice a day (if indicated)
+• Phosphate Phebra: 500 mg twice a day (if indicated)

 References: